ergo-services/ergo/docs/advanced/message-versioning.md

 ## Message Scopes

-Messages fall into two categories based on their scope.
+Messages fall into two categories based on their nature.

 ### Private Messages